Bảy Núi: History and Mystery of Seven Mountains

 The prince Nguyễn Ánh, who later proclaimed himself the first emperor of the Nguyễn dynasty (1802–1945), sought refuge on the mountain from the Tây Sơn insurgents. Ánh forbade anyone to come to the mountain, hence its Vietnamese name meaning "forbidden mountain".
 Followers of the Bửu Sơn Kỳ Hương tradition, founded in An Giang in 1849, refer to these mountains as Bửu Sơn ("Precious Mountains"), since their founder, Đoàn Minh Huyên, is said to have spent time in meditation in these mountains.

-The history of Cam Mountain (Thiên Cẩm Sơn, "heaven's forbidden mountain") - Prince Nguyen Anh (later Gia Long king) lost the battle who was wanted by Tay Son.
+The history of Thien Cam Mountain (Thiên Cẩm Sơn, "heaven's forbidden mountain") - Prince Nguyễn Ánh (later Gia Long Emperor) lost the battle who was wanted by Tây Sơn.
 He decided to hide in this mountain.
 The Mandarins had to ban people from going to the mountain with a fake reason that there were many ogres and poisonous creatures and beasts.
 The name of the mountain came after this event, The Forbidden Mountain.

-The history of Co To Mountain - The Co To Mountain was a secret place to hide for Vietnamese soldiers in the Vietnam War.
+The history of Co To Mountain - The Co To Mountain was a secret place to hide for Viet Cong soldiers in the Vietnam War.
 The place was covered by rock paths, wide, and narrow trail.
 Inside of the mountain, there was a large cave that used to call as the Tuyen Dao cave of An Giang Provincial Party Committee.
 The cave was used as the weapon storage, and could accommodate up to 150 people.

 The mystery of Dai Nam Gieng Mountain (Ngu Ho son, "Five Wells Mountain") - In the dry season, every well is always full of water mysteriously.
 It is because of this mystery that women and men usually come here to worship.

 The history of Dai mountain -This was a dangerous forest area.
 Between 1962 and 1967, this place was a base of An Giang Provincial Party Committee in Vietnam War.
 According to the story, in 1969 a front-line platoon of 61 was bombed by enemy aircraft.
 The mouth of the cave collapsed.
 Seven soldiers were trapped in the cave.
 The seven soldiers used bamboo tubes to bring milk and porridge.
 After a few days, the unit had to leave the teammates and retreat to U Minh forest.

 Ket Mountain (Anh Vũ Sơn) - According to history, in 1851, Doan Minh Huyen was a Buddha Master Tay An and his disciples went to the Ket mountain to develop the Ket Mountain.
 After a while, the Ket Mountain become a large and fertile lands.
 After they were gone, Hung Thoi and Xuan Son villages residents have continually built the land of the mountain and it became the Ket Mountain today.